 4.3.3.2 TAC/RANAC (re-)configuration for WAB-gNB’s cell

 The TAC/RANAC of WAB-gNB’s cell is configured by the OAM, and it can be reconfigured by the OAM during the mobility of WAB-node.
 The TAC/RANAC of the WAB-gNB’s cell may be the same as, or different than, the TAC/RANAC of the co-located WAB-MT’s serving cell.
 The TAC/RANAC broadcast by the WAB-gNB’s cell can be changed in order to reflect the WAB-node’s physical location.

+4.3.3.x PCI (re-)configuration for WAB-gNB’s cell

+The PCI of WAB-gNB’s cell may need to be changed to avoid PCI collision during the mobility of WAB-node.
+Either OAM or WAB-gNB may decide to change the PCI.

+The WAB-gNB may activate one or more new cells using new PCI.

+The UEs are handled as follows:

+A UE in RRC_CONNECTED state is handed over between an old cell and a new cell served by the WAB-gNB via Xn-based handover, as defined in TS 38.300.

+When all UEs in RRC_CONNECTED state have been handed over, the old cell(s) are removed from service.
+A UE in RRC_IDLE or RRC_INACTIVE state camping on the old cell(s) reselects a new cell, and legacy procedure (e.g., Mobility Registration Update procedure as defined in TS 23.502) is performed.

 4.3.4 Mobility handling

 The following scenarios for WAB-node mobility are supported: